Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 • Response: Creative

 • Focus: Players have freedom to investigate using the “Key Discovery Paths” as IM guidance.
-They must develop response strategies balancing healthcare, financial, and government client data protection, competitive intelligence theft, and professional reputation.
+They must develop response strategies balancing government, financial, and government proprietary technical data protection, competitive intelligence theft, and professional reputation.
 The three rounds allow for full narrative arc including multi-sector impact assessment.
 Include modernization discussion exploring contemporary supply chain risks.

 Advanced Challenge (150-170 min)